 Make a list of at least 12 (or more) blog titles that you can start writing!

 The last thing to remember is that this is a marathon and not a sprint.

 Except on that final keyword, my new little site will probably not come out of the gate on page one.
 There are many factors that determine rankings but time is a big one.
 An old site like this one can rank quickly for keyword terms because it is trusted by Google.

 A new one like my Paperly People is going to have to work harder to get good rankings!

 The neat thing about doing your niche marketing this way is that you will not only rank for the granular keyword that you chose, but you will also start to rank for the ones above it.
 At the start this might be on page 98, but as your site has more and more content about your selected keyword, it will continue to increase in rankings for all the connected keywords and variations.

 So there you have it!
-My way of choosing a niche for your lifestyle blogging.
+My lifestyle blogging ideas for choosing a niche.
 As you can see, there is a logical progression from a big, giant, hard to rank for keyword to something smaller that you can dominate easily!